 How does AdBlue work?

-Small quantities of AdBlue are injected into the exhaust gasses from a separate tank in your vehicle.
+Small quantities of AdBlue are injected into the exhaust gases from a separate tank in your vehicle.
 This creates a chemical reaction, removing the harmful nitrogen-oxide emissions (NOx) and converting them into harmless water and nitrogen.

 How long does AdBlue last?

 The longevity of AdBlue is dependent on a variety of factors, including vehicle type, average mileage and how economically you drive.
-Average consumption is around a litre of AdBlue every 600 miles, however, your tank size has a large impact on how long AdBlue lasts, so you may need to refill anywhere between 3,000 and 12,000 miles.
+Average consumption is around a litre of AdBlue every 600 miles; however, your tank size has a large impact on how long AdBlue lasts, so you may need to refill anywhere between 3,000 and 12,000 miles.

 What happens if my vehicle runs out of AdBlue?